ptjuandi/workshop-infrastructure/README.md

 The main goal is to guide through a servioce mesh enforcing a zero trust network with authentication policies.

+The tutorial was meant to be deployed on a Docker Desktop k8s enviroment.
+Feel free to open issues if you need help in other platforms

 ## Table of contents

 - [WORKSHOP INSTRUCUTIONS](#workshop-instrucutions)